 Its portfolio includes online GP service Push Doctor, fintech companies like Moneybox and Curve, and market research innovator Attest.

-Founded by father and son Robin and Saul Klein in 2002, the firm has recently raised a $180 million fund, called Latitude, to further support its portfolio companies through Series B and later funding stages.
+Founded by father and son Robin and Saul Klein in 2002, the firm has raised a $180 million fund, called Latitude, to further support its portfolio companies through Series B and later funding stages.

 Founded in 2000 by Benchmark Capital in Silicon Valley, Balderton became fully independent in 2007 as a UK firm, investing in early-stage and internet startup companies primarily in Europe.